appliedfm/vstyle/README.md

 # vstyle: A style guide for Coq

-The latest version can be viewed online at [vstyle.readthedocs.io](https://vstyle.readthedocs.io).
+The latest version can be viewed at [vstyle.readthedocs.io](https://vstyle.readthedocs.io).

 ## Building